geodynamics/aspect/doc/sphinx/user/extending/plugin-types/vis-postprocessors.md

 `aspect::Postprocess::VisualizationPostprocessors`, and is registered using a macro, here called `ASPECT_REGISTER_VISUALIZATION_POSTPROCESSOR`.
-Like the postprocessor plugins, visualization postprocessors can derive from class `aspect::Postprocess::SimulatorAccess` if they need to know specifics of the simulation such as access to the material models and to get access to the introspection facility outlined in {ref}`sec:extending:idea-of-plugins`.
+Like the postprocessor plugins, visualization postprocessors can derive from class `aspect::SimulatorAccess` if they need to know specifics of the simulation such as access to the material models and to get access to the introspection facility outlined in {ref}`sec:extending:idea-of-plugins`.
 A typical example is the plugin that produces the viscosity as a spatially variable field by